Alonso-del-Arte/floating-point-library/Basics.md

 improving precision probably requires repeating the calculation in the larger format.

+When a number becomes too large in absolute value after one or more arithmetic operations for the format to represent it with any degree of approximation, it should overflow to positive or negative infinity.
+Similarly, when a number becomes too small in absolute value, it should vanish to &plusmn;0.0.

 ## More about NaN

 There are two kinds of NaN: quiet NaN (qNaN) and signaling NaN (sNaN).
 A quiet